Tohoku Storm Chaser5 out of 5 based on 34 reviews

 Change of Date

 Date changes are subject to availability.
 Date changes may be requested at anytime up to 2 months prior to your departure date.
-Date changes made between 2-3 months prior to the tour will be charged a ¥15,000 fee per person.
-A ¥10,000 fee will be charged per person for all date changes made more than 3 months prior to the tour.
+Date changes made between 2-3 months prior to the trip will be charged a ¥15,000 fee per person.
+A ¥10,000 fee will be charged per person for all date changes made more than 3 months prior to the trip.

 Medical and Emergency Evacuation Insurance